gaganraja/spring-basics-test1/README.md

 # Spring Developer - Interview Test 001

-The purpose of this test application to to evaluate the awarenes of the developers knowledge of the:
+The purpose of this test application is to evaluate the awarenes of the developers knowledge of the:
-* Spring framework,
+* Spring framework
-* Security,
+* Security
 * Clarity of code
-* Database
+* Database handling
+* Object design

 # Starting the application
 The application is a standard maven based spring boot application.
 It is already configured to provide a sample LDAP services and embedded h2 database.